 - Organizations are not required to invest in unrelated primary business strategy assets, facilitating a shift in focus to specific competencies.

-Disadvantages of Business Process Outsourcing
+Disadvantages of B.P.O

-- Over dependence on third party vendors.
+- Over-dependence on third-party vendors.

 - Lack of complete knowledge of product/service offering leading to customer dissatisfaction.

-- Less focus on quality because of lower cost offerings through outsourcing.
+- Less focus on quality because of lower-cost offerings through outsourcing.

 - Data privacy breaches

-Examples of Business Process Outsourcing
+Examples of B.P.O

-There are many companies are using many outsourcing their requirements for improving their business successfully.
+There are many companies that are using many outsourcing their requirements for improving their business successfully.
 In that some examples are:

 - Call Center Outsourcing.